PolymathMonkey/weblog/content/posts/openbsdzen.md

 ## About {#about}

-As a security enthusiast, I've always been fascinated by the world of open-source operating systems.
+As someone who is into security, I've always been fascinated by the world of Unix operating systems.
 Among them, OpenBSD stands out for its commitment to security, stability, and simplicity.
 But what sets it apart from other OSes?
 And how does it relate to my journey with Zen meditation?

+{{< figure src="../img/puffy77.gif" >}}

 At first glance, OpenBSD and Zen might seem like vastly different concepts.
 One is a powerful operating system, while the other is a spiritual practice that originated in ancient China.
-However, as I delved deeper into both worlds, I discovered some intriguing commonalities.
+However, as I dived deeper into both worlds, I discovered some intriguing commonalities.

 ## Simplicity and Clarity {#simplicity-and-clarity}